MSFT

 • Once withdrawn from the test, the individual’s score must be recorded.

-Scores can be presented in three ways: 1) VO₂ max; 2) total distance (metres); 3) or level achieved.
-Though the multistage fitness test was originally developed as a practical method for predicting maximum oxygen uptake (VO₂ max), it has been subject to much scrutiny in recent years regarding its ability to accurately predict VO₂ max.
-For further details on this, scroll down to the section ‘Validity and Reliability’.
+Scores can be presented in three ways: 1) VO₂ max; 2) total distance (metres); or 3) level achieved.
+Though the Multistage Fitness Test was originally developed as a practical method for predicting maximum oxygen uptake (VO₂ max), it has been subject to much scrutiny in recent years regarding its ability to accurately predict VO₂ max.
+For further details on this, scroll down to the section ‘Is the Multistage Fitness Test valid and reliable?’.

 How to: Calculate VO₂ max